 The Strategic Plan identifies the United hubs at SFO (San Francisco) or DEN (Denver), and the Alaska hub in SEA (Seattle) as the most promising destinations.
 From those locations, Salem flights could connect to hundreds of destinations all over the country and the world.

 We're in competition with communities all over North America that are trying to recruit airlines to their area.
 We need to create a recruitment package that demonstrates regional, political, and business community support, a plan to market the service, and a minimum revenue guarantee (MRG) fund to backfill any potential revenue deficiencies.

 About 15 Salem community members and business leaders are on the Fly Salem Steering Committee.
 The Salem Area Chamber of Commerce, SEDCOR, and Travel Salem are the anchor organizations.
 These three non-profits represent our region's business community, economic development, and tourism advocates.
 The committee is volunteer and has no staff or budget.

 What's the timeline?

 We began this effort and raising private funds in 2017.
 The results of the Catchment and Leakage study were released on Jun 11th, 2018.
 We first met with airline representatives at an air service conference in April, and again in October, 2019.
-The most optimistic scenario is the start of service in 2020, although it could arrive later.
-We're subject to timing of grant applications and awards, the carrier's decision timing, and scheduling variables.
-But most importantly, we need your support of a pledge to the MRG.
-If we had our MRG fund at over one million dollars now, we could potentially have air service in six months.
+The most likely scenario is Spring 2022, although it could be later, including later years.
+We are subject to the grant cycles, carriers’ decision-making calendars, the return of passenger demand, and available pilots and aircraft.
+It is crucial that we maintain dedicated MRG pledges so when the time comes, we can call on you to contribute.

 What will tickets cost?
 Will they be more expensive than PDX?